xxxbf0222/COMP34812/Solution1/1st_sol_model_card.md

 For each param-combination, we trained on the entire training dataset for 30 epochs, and save the best model indecated by f1-score on development set.
 Finally, the best param-combination that trained the best model are:

-      - batch_size: 10
+      - batch_size: 5
-      - num_epochs: 30
-      - start_learning_rate: 0.0001
+      - start_learning_rate: 0.0004
-      - hidden_size: 256
+      - hidden_size: 128
-      - dropout_rate: 0.5
+      - dropout_rate: 0.3
-      - use_focus_loss: False
+      - use_focus_loss: True
       - optimizer: Adam
       - scheduler: ReduceLROnPlateau

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->
-TODO:

 Time for training model using best parameters:

-      - overall training time: hours
+      - overall training time: 27 minutes
-      - duration per training epoch:  minutes
+      - duration per training epoch:  53 seconds
-      - model size:
+      - model size: 28.3 MB

 ## Evaluation